hamjingyi/pneumonia_dashboard/README.md

 2024/2025 Sem 1 WQF7009 Explainable AI (XAI)

 Dashboard is developed using Streamlit.
-The model used for backend prediction is the sequential model having MobineNetV2 as base model
+The model used for backend prediction is the sequential model having MobineNetV2 as base model.

-Dashboard's features
+**Dashboard's features**
 - Choose sample images from the drop-down list or drag and drop chest x-ray images to feed into the model and make predictions.
 - Show the name of the model used, accuracy information and prediction result.